DeclanChidlow/vale.rocks/src/posts/halo-stats.ori.md

 ### Oddball

+Must hold onto a skull (the titular Oddball) to collect points, while stopping the enemy team from doing the same.
+Very much dependent on team members being helpful due to being unable to use weapons while holding the ball.
+Unfortunately, they are often not.

 - Kills as Skull Carrier: ${ infinite.OddballStats.KillsAsSkullCarrier }
 - Longest Time as Skull Carrier: ${ assets/posts/halo-stats/readable-duration.js(infinite.OddballStats.LongestTimeAsSkullCarrier) }
 - Skull Carriers Killed: ${ infinite.OddballStats.SkullCarriersKilled }